The Mercator Advisory Group recently issued an interesting report that took a look at the use of rewards credit cards in America.

 If you are in the market for a new credit card, the Mercator Advisory Group report offers some interesting food for thought.

 When announcing the report, Mercator gave no hints as to why fewer people are participating in rewards programs.
-However, it may be possible some rewards programs are changing so they are not as attractive to consumers as they were previously.
+However, it may be possible some reward credit card offers are changing so they are not as attractive to consumers as they were previously.
 That's all the more reason for individuals to carefully review a number of rewards credit cards to ensure there are no unsavory details such as high annual fees or excessive restrictions on rewards redemptions.

 In addition, although consumers may feel co-branded credit cards offer the best value, that may not always be the case.
 Bank-issued cards may offer more opportunities for rewards across multiple spending categories.